Skip to content

 Add domain screenshot

-After adding your domain, you’ll be prompted to add DNS records that allow Waypoint to send emails on your behalf.
+Once your domain is added, you’ll get a list of DNS records that authorize Waypoint to send emails on your behalf.

-1. Go to your domain page, linked from your workspace’s Settings page.
+1. Open your domain page, linked from your workspace’s Settings page.

-2. Copy each DNS record and add them to your domain registrar.
+2. Copy each DNS record and add it to your domain registrar.

-3. Waypoint will automatically check in the background for your DNS records to become active.
+3. Waypoint checks in the background for the records to go live.

-4. Once all required records are verified, Waypoint will be notified to review and approve the domain.
+4. Once everything is verified, the Waypoint team is automatically notified to review and approve the domain.

 Add domain screenshot

-By adding the DNS records above, you authorize Waypoint to send emails on behalf of your domain.
-This improves trust with mail providers and helps your emails reach inboxes instead of being marked as spam.
+These DNS records authorize Waypoint to send emails on behalf of your domain.
+They build trust with mail providers and help your emails land in inboxes instead of spam.

-On your domain page, you’ll find two groups of DNS records — one for DKIM authorization and one for SPF alignment.
-These correspond to two key email authentication checks:
+Your domain page lists two groups of DNS records — one for DKIM and one for SPF.
+They cover the two main email authentication checks:

 1. SPF (Sender Policy Framework) verifies that the sending server is allowed to send on behalf of your domain.

-2. DKIM (DomainKeys Identified Mail) adds a digital signature to each email, confirming it was sent by your domain and hasn’t been altered in transit.
+2. DKIM (DomainKeys Identified Mail) adds a digital signature to each email, proving it came from your domain and wasn’t tampered with.

-To take your authentication one step further, we recommend setting up a DMARC record.
-DMARC builds on SPF and DKIM, and tells receiving servers how to handle emails that fail authentication.
+For an extra layer of authentication, set up a DMARC record.
+DMARC builds on SPF and DKIM and tells receiving servers how to handle emails that fail authentication.
 Learn how to implement DMARC.